HeisenGo/heisen-flow/docs/rbac/rbac.md

 }
 ```

-Why check permissions in the service layer:
+## Advantages of checking permissions in the service layer:

-Separation of concerns: The service layer is responsible for business logic, which includes enforcing access control rules.
+- **Separation of concerns**: The service layer is responsible for business logic, which includes enforcing access control rules.
 By keeping permission checks in the service layer, you maintain a clear separation between HTTP-specific concerns (handled in handlers) and core business logic.
-Reusability: Your service methods might be called from different entry points (e.g., HTTP handlers, gRPC handlers, or even internal processes).
+- **Reusability**: Your service methods might be called from different entry points (e.g., HTTP handlers, gRPC handlers, or even internal processes).
 By including permission checks in the service layer, you ensure that these rules are enforced regardless of how the service is invoked.
-Granularity: Some operations might require complex permission checks that depend on the specific data being accessed or modified.
+- **Granularity**: Some operations might require complex permission checks that depend on the specific data being accessed or modified.
 The service layer has access to this context, allowing for more fine-grained access control.
-Testing: It's easier to unit test permission logic when it's part of the service layer, as you can test it independently of the HTTP layer.
+- **Testing**: It's easier to unit test permission logic when it's part of the service layer, as you can test it independently of the HTTP layer.
-Security: Implementing permission checks at the service layer provides an additional layer of security.
+- **Security**: Implementing permission checks at the service layer provides an additional layer of security.
 Even if a middleware fails or is accidentally omitted, the core business logic still enforces access control.